WHAT TO DO WHEN YOU

 Take your dog to training classes.
 Your dog will learn a lot, and so will you.

-- whether it is easy or difficult to train,
+- whether it is easy or difficult to train

-- what energy level the breed usually has,
+- energy level of the breed

-- how much exercise the breed requires, and
+- exercise requirements of the breed

 BEFORE YOU GET YOUR NEW FAMILY MEMBER

 Hold a family meeting to discuss rules about caring for your new dog.

 Will she be allowed on the couch, the bed, and in all rooms of the house.